DGuhr/spring-otel-extended/README.md

 2) `aspect-based-otel-animal-app`: The same App as 1), but using Springs AOP to add Spans to all public methods for the intermediate Layers.
 3) `otel-javaagent-spring-extension`: An OpenTelemetry Java-Agent [Extension](https://opentelemetry.io/docs/languages/java/automatic/extensions/) that extends the official agent capabilities to record the intermediate spans.
 4) `extension-based-otel-animal-app`: An app that uses the Java agent extension from 3) to provide the same functionality as the aspect solution, without "touching the code".
-5) `legacy-tomcat-spring-app`: (WIP, not working) - The same applictaion, but  running on a legacy spring 5 stack (plain, without spring boot) to check if it works on application servers (tomcat9, jdk11)
+5) `legacy-tomcat-spring-app`: (More or less) the same applictaion, but running on a legacy spring 5 stack (plain, without spring boot) on tomcat 9 and jdk11.
+It also uses the custom java agent extension.

-## Packaging
+## Observability stack in docker
 The Observability-Stack consists of:
 * The apps, packaged as containers
 * An OpenTelemetry Collector where the signals are sent to